Wondering if this event is right for you?

 3. Neoprene sprayskirt.

 5. Helmet.
-We will be working next to rocks in lumpy water, these are not optional.
+We will be working next to rocks in lumpy water; these are not optional.

-6. Gloves or pogies are ideal.
+6. Gloves or pogies

-8. Thermos for hot drink.
+7. Thermos for hot drink

-9. Dry bag with warm clothing for on land.
+8. Dry bag with warm clothing

-10. Tow belt for sea with 30′ line and biner.
+9. Tow belt for sea with 30′ line and carabiner